divio/customer-handbook/add-collaborator.rst

 ====================================

 Divio allows you to manage projects and collaborators using organisations.
-An organisation is free to create, and you may add and manage developers, even customers with varying access levels, as collaborators as many as you need.
+An organisation is free to create, and you may add and manage developers and even customers with varying access levels, as collaborators as many as you need.

 Collaborator types
 ------------------